 - GDPR Enhancements — You can disable the storing of entry information here if you turned GDPR features on in Step 3.

 When you’re done, click Save.

 OK, now let’s check we’re going to get an email when the form is submitted.

 Step 7: Set Up Your Drip Form Notifications

 Notifications are a great way to send an email whenever a form is submitted on your website.

+The form confirmation is the action that happens when the form is submitted.
 WPForms has three confirmation types to choose from: